 To touch up stains in the interim, simply wipe them down with a pre-moistened pet wipe, typically found in pet supply stores, a baby wipe, or a wet paper towel.
 This will be gentle on your dog's skin and help get rid of both stains and odors between baths.
 Brushing your dog's fur regularly can also help shake loose dirt, debris, and dust that may be dulling his white coat.

-Tear stains give your dog an unkempt appearance.
+Tear stains can give your dog an unkempt appearance, but they're an inevitability for certain dog breeds — and they're especially obvious on dogs with bright white coats.
 These stains may seem to appear almost immediately after bathing or grooming.
-Unless you want your white dog to spend her life in the tub or at the groomer, it's necessary to conquer these stains without bathing.
-Tear stains can be caused by genetics, excess tears or blocked tear ducts.
-Visit with your veterinarian to rule out anything that needs medical intervention prior to tackling tear stains.
-Tear stain removal products are available at pet retailers.
-Never use anything around your dog's eyes that isn't formulated for that use.
+Unless you want your white dog to spend her life in the tub or at the groomer, it's necessary to conquer these stains without undertaking the full bathing process.

 To prevent tear stains from forming in the first place, wipe your dog's eyes two times each day with a tissue to remove wetness.
 You can also pat a very small amount of cornstarch under the eyes to absorb wetness and prevent the stains from forming.
 To deal with existing stains, you can use a dog tear stain remover, available at pet retailers, or you can use a cotton ball moistened with sterile saline solution.
 Never use anything around your dog's eyes that isn't formulated specifically for that use, as you could inadvertently damage or harm your dog's eyes.
 Trimming the longer hairs around your dog's eyes can also help, since these hairs have a tendency to trap bacteria and debris.